JessicaSachs/vite-component-test-starter/README.md

 ## Benefits

-1. Convenience.
-By sharing transform middleware with vite, you do not need to maintain two sources of truth for any code transforms.
 1. Zero configuration.
 Vite is zero config.
 Your tests can be, too.
+1. Convenience.
+By sharing transform middleware with Vite, you do not need to maintain two sources of truth for your code transforms (e.g. `jest.config.js` _and_ a `webpack.config.js`)
 1. Speed.
-Bundling all of your specs is slower than transforming by resource request with Vite.
+Bundling all of your specs is slower than transforming **by resource request** with Vite.